Linzar-Slytherin/SDS/evaluation/2-inference/readme.md

 ### Dataset Preprocessing
 To save your time, we've preprocessed the datasets in advance and saved them to `/app/dataset` in the template.
 If you want to reproduce the dataset, please follow [this instruction](repro-dataset.md).

-## Kick-the-tires
-*15 human-minutes + 15 compute-minutes*

-Follow the steps below to create a instance with two `A100 SXM 80GB` GPUs on [RunPod](https://www.runpod.io/) with template `DistServe-AE-GPU`:
-- Log in to [RunPod](https://www.runpod.io/) with the credentials provided in hotcrp.
-- Switch the account from `osdi24ae` to `Hao Lab@UCSD` using the upper right button.
-- Click `Pods` in the left toolbar.
-- Click `+ Deploy`.
-- Choose `A100 SXM 80GB`.
-- Click `Change Template` and choose `DistServe-AE-GPU`.
-- Choose `GPU Count`: For Kick-the-tires, 2 GPUs are sufficient, which is usually always available on RunPod.
-- Click `Deploy On-Demand`: If the button is grey, it means this resource is not currently available.
-- We suggest you to change the instance name to `DistServe-AE-GPU-<your_reviewer_id>`, to distinguish it from other reviewers' instances and avoid conflicts with other reviewers.
-To achieve this, please navigate to the `Pods` page, click on the down arrow on the right side of the instance name, click on the pencil icon next to the instance name, and change the name to `DistServe-AE-GPU-<your_reviewer_id>`.

-When the instance is started, you can ssh into the instance  in your terminal.
-Remember to provide your public key on the hotcrp so that we can give you the access to the instance you create.
-Here are some high-level overviews and notes:
-- From now on, we need to use two terminals simultaneously, one for the server (i.e. the inference engine), and one for the client (i.e. the load generator).
-We will refer to them as `S-terminal` and `C-terminal` respectively.
-- We will use a wrapper script, `/app/distserve/distserve/evaluation/2-benchmark-serving/2-start-api-server.py`, to launch the API server.
-The script will print the command it uses to launch the server, which can be used to inspect the startup parameters.
-- The load generator locates at `/app/distserve/distserve/evaluation/2-benchmark-serving/2-benchmark-serving.py`.
-Given a target dataset and a list of (num_prompt, request_rate)s, it runs serval rounds of experiments, each with a given (num_prompt, request_rate) pair, and save the result to a file located at `/workspace/exp-results/<model-name>-<dataset-name>/<backend>-<num_prompt>-<request_rate>.exp`, for example, `/workspace/exp-results/opt-13b-sharegpt/vllm-50-2.exp`

-Now we can run some toy examples to verify DistServe and vLLM are working:

 ### vLLM

 On the `S-terminal`, execute